 Brexit CMCE priorities: Ancillary activity test, access to UK and EU trading venues, CCPs and TRs Latest developments & CMCE action Next steps Negotiations between the EU and the UK were suspended late this week as a member of the EU negotiating team tested positive for COVID-19.
 EU negotiators, including Michel Barnier, will now be required to self-isolate under Belgian law.
 This could complicate the process of arriving at a deal by next week.
-Michel Barnier was due to update Member States at the end of this week on the state-of-play.
+Michel Barnier was due to update Member States today on the state-of-play.
 It is understood that a senior official will now be asked to substitute for Mr. Barnier.
 31 December 2020 - Expiry of transition period Until now, intensive talks have failed to overcome the seemingly intractable issue of the level-playing field and fisheries.
 However, there have been claims of progress with all other aspects of the agreement virtually finalised.
 There has been speculation in the press that the departure of Lee Cain - the Director of Communications at Downing Street and the resignation of Dominic Cummings - close advisers to Prime Minister Boris Johnson - have improved the chances of a deal being struck.
 It has also been reported that the European Parliament is planning for an emergency plenary session on 28 December if needed to ratify the agreement.
-In addition, the European Commission has been asked by Member States to increase preparations for a no-deal outcome.
+In the meanwhile, the European Commission has been asked by Member States to increase preparations for a no-deal outcome.
 As for the broader political context, domestically, the UK Government's Internal Market Bill was defeated in a vote in the House of Lords last week amid concerns that it would undermine the UK's credibility with international partners.
 In response, the Government has asked that MPs reaffirm the Commons' support and return the Internal Market Bill to the Lords.
-CMCE action On 25 September, CMCE submitted a response to the FCA Discussion Paper on prudential requirements for investment firms ($DP20/2$), following a discussion of the Regulatory Capital WG on 17 September.
-The DP sets out the FCA's approach to adapting the EU IFR/IFD framework for the UK market following Brexit.
+In addition, on 9 November, HM Treasury made a series of announcements in relation to the future regulation of the UK financial sector.
+This included the UK's approach to equivalence with overseas jurisdictions; a forthcoming consultation o the regulation of crypto-assets and proposals on how the UK can become a global leader in green finance.
+The UK also announced that it was granting equivalence to the EU and the EEA in a number of areas - including margining requirements - in order to avoid market disruption after the end of the transition period.